-To understand the stunning diversity of natural landscapes of Croatia, we’ll simplify things as much as we can and divide Croatia into few regions which share similar natural characteristics.
+To understand the stunning diversity of natural landscapes of Croatia, we’ll simplify things as much as we can and divide Croatia into a few regions which share similar natural characteristics.
 For that, we’re going to have the following regions: Dalmatia, Lika and Gorski Kotar, Slavonia, Istria and Zagorje, and Northern Croatia.
 Each of the following regions will be further explained in this article.

 Let’s talk about the nature of Croatia in short terms so you know what to expect when you come here.
 First of all, Croatia has a long coastline and more than 1000 islands that stretch along with it.
-The Croatian part of the Adriatic sea is one of the main reasons tourists visit this country.
+The Croatian part of the Adriatic Sea is one of the main reasons tourists visit this country.

-Few mountains stretch along the shore too, Biokovo and Velebit being the largest and most famous of these.
-Lika and Gorski Kotar are mountainous regions of Croatia while Slavonia is flatland full of fields that feed Croatia.
+A few mountains stretch along the shore too, Biokovo and Velebit being the largest and most famous of these.
+Lika and Gorski Kotar are mountainous regions of Croatia while Slavonia is a flatland full of fields that feed Croatia.
 Zagorje and Northern Croatia are regions of rolling hills, castles, and legends.
 Finally, Istria is the largest peninsula in Croatia and it’s famous for its vineyards and beautiful, intact nature.

 Also, we can’t write an article about the nature of Croatia without mentioning its 8 amazing national parks.
-Once again, they are diverse as the rest of the Croatian nature and they are situated in Dalmatia, Lika and Gorski Kotar, and Istria regions.
+Once again, they are as diverse as the rest of the Croatian nature and they are situated in Dalmatia, Lika and Gorski Kotar, and Istria regions.
 We wrote about them already so check that post and decide which one to visit when you come to Croatia.

 Istria is the largest Croatian peninsula, situated in the northwest of Croatia.
-Observing the borders of Croatia, a lot of people recognize the shape of the dragon or a bird.
+Observing the borders of Croatia, a lot of people recognize the shape of a dragon or a bird.
 Well, in that case, Istria would be a dragon’s head.

 Brijuni national park is located on the western shores of Istria.
 When it comes to nature, smaller hills full of vineyards dominate across this peninsula.
 Istria is very famous for its wines, especially the Teran sort.
 2 rivers are flowing through the landscape of the Istrian peninsula – Dragonja and Mirna.
-Along their way toward the Adriatic sea, both of these made unique and peculiar landscapes to explore and enjoy.
+Along their way toward the Adriatic Sea, both of these made unique and peculiar landscapes to explore and enjoy.

 lika and gorski kotar